Sports | Business | Professional Development

 But what about those who have less time and less motivation to work out, what Motivates them?

 Derek told us “Of course it’s much easier when you’re single, unmarried, with no kids.
 You can live in the gym.
-But there also needs to be balance there as well… You don’t want to be so gym obsessed that it becomes toxic.”
+But there also needs to be balance as well… You don’t want to be so gym obsessed that it becomes toxic.”

 “You need to find a balance, even when you’re young and free, the gym isn’t everything.”

-“I used to be motivated athletically by football or trying to break records, If I had a fight on a certain date or want to be able to rep so much weight for so many reps, etc. But that all goes away at some point” he said.
+“I used to be motivated athletically by football or trying to break records, If I had a fight on a certain date or want to be able to press so much weight for so many reps, etc. But that all goes away at some point” he said.